dram/trealla/docs/FEATURES.md

 	chunked(+Boolean)            - HTTP/1.1 chunked transfer
 	...

+The *chunked* option indicates willingness to receive a chunked response.
+However, the server may choose not to send such a response format.

 *Headers* is an optional list of extra headers to include with the request.
 Each such header can be specified by parts as a pair.
 It must *not* include a trailing CRLF (this will be added for you).